 Svalbard in Summer

-Wildlife photography expeditions have always been at the core of our business.
 With some of Europe’s finest arctic wildlife and landscape photographers, many guests return to further refine their skills and craft.
 Count on unique opportunities to photograph Polar bears, walrus, Arctic birds, whales, fjords, icebergs and more in the stunning environment of the high arctic.

 During summer, there is a lot of sea-ice around the north of Svalbard and fjords are still covered with fast ice.
 Breeding birds arrive and are in full display.
 The beautiful light of the earliest summer sun enables you to scout and take photographs all night long.